 Understanding your dog is so much more than just “training” your dog.
 Meeting all of your dog’s needs is what matters.

 Why do we get dogs in the first place?
 We get them to be a part of the family.
 We get them to make us happy and to make them happy.
 So how do we do this?
 How do we ensure they are happy?
 Firstly we must realise that they are dogs.
 They are a different species to us.
 We get pet dogs and we just expect them to slot into our human world and know what to do and to be ok with it.
-So as their owner, their guardian, their person – you need to learn to understand your dog.
-Listen to your dog.
-Know how to meet your dog’s essential needs.
+So as their guardian, their trusted person – it is so important that we learn how to really understand our dogs better.
+That we learn to listen to our dogs.
+Know how to meet their essential needs.
 Set them up for success and make them feel safe and loved in this world.

 So many of the behaviours that people want “fixed” in their dogs are often very natural behaviours for a dog (digging, mouthing, chewing, barking, etc), we just need to teach them how to have outlets for these natural behaviours that are acceptable in our human world.
 If we don’t understand the underlying reason of why the “unwanted behaviours” are happening they are likely to resurface later on.